 Additionally, if an incident occurs, workers should be aware of the appropriate actions in advance that need to be taken during the emergency.
-The hot work permit is to assure that the employer is aware of the hot work being performed and that appropriate safety precautions have been taken prior to beginning the work.
-The permit for entering bins, silos, or tanks is to assure that employers and workers know if these spaces are safe to enter, and the requirement to deenergize equipment which presents a danger to workers entering these bins, silos, or tanks is to assure that workers are not injured due to accidental energization of equipment.
+The hot work permit is to assure that the employer is aware of the hot work being performed and that appropriate safety precautions have been taken before beginning the work.
+The permit for entering bins, silos, or tanks is to assure that employers and workers know if these spaces are safe to enter, and the requirement to de-energize equipment which presents a danger to workers entering these bins, silos, or tanks is to assure that workers are not injured due to accidental energization of equipment.
 The procedures for the use of tags and locks while servicing equipment is meant to prevent inadvertent injury to workers servicing equipment.
 Finally, the requirement for certification records of maintenance inspections reiterates to the employer and workers that scheduled inspections have been performed.
+The disclosure of records during an inspection is not subject to the PRA under 5 CFR 1320.4(a)(2).
+OSHA would only review records in the context of an open investigation of a particular employer to determine compliance with the Standard.
+Therefore, OSHA takes no burden or cost in this Supporting Statement for disclosing information during an inspection.

 3. Describe whether, and to what extent, the collection of information involves the use of automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses, and the basis for the decision for adopting this means of collection.
-Also describe any consideration of using information technology to reduce burden.
+Also, describe any consideration of using information technology to reduce burden.